amarchauhan9758/irrigation-system/README.md

 # 🌱 Irrigation System Web App

 A modern web application that displays irrigation schedules in a neat grid format.
 Users can view, filter, and navigate irrigation data with an intuitive UI.
 Built using **React.js** and styled with **Tailwind CSS**, this project helps manage irrigation cycles efficiently.

----
-# 🌱 Irrigation System Web App

-A modern web application that displays irrigation schedules in a neat grid format.
-Users can view, filter, and navigate irrigation data with an intuitive UI.
-Built using **React.js** and styled with **Tailwind CSS**, this project helps manage irrigation cycles efficiently.